Hissp Primer#

 1:2:3

 Tuples represent invocations in Hissp.
-Strings are Python fragments (and imports and control words).
-Other objects simply represent themselves.
+Str atoms are fragment atoms, symbols (including module handles), or control words.
+Other forms simply represent themselves.
 In fact, some of the reader syntax we have already seen creates non-string atoms in the Hissp.

 #> '(print 1 2 3 : sep :)